This Morning (TV programme): 2015–2018

-2018–present
+2018–2026

 From 1 to 5 October 2018, This Morning celebrated 30 years on air.
 During the week, it broadcast a live wedding, a brief come-back of the classic weather map from Albert Dock (presented by Hammond), special opening titles, a new app, a live studio audience, a special 30 years bus (with correspondents Lisa Snowdon and Ore Oduba), as well as special games and guests.
 On 2 October, an ITV special aired, entitled This Morning: 30 Unforgettable Years.
 On 12 October, the show aired live coverage of the wedding of Princess Eugenie and Jack Brooksbank.

 From 6 January 2020, the programme was extended by 30 minutes following a live handover from Lorraine, which saw the show start at the earlier time of 10:00 as part of changes to the ITV daytime schedule.

 On 7 February 2020, Schofield came out as gay in an interview on This Morning, where he stated that "with the strength and support of my wife and my daughters, I have been coming to terms with the fact that I am gay".

 In June 2022, amid the Platinum Jubilee of Elizabeth II, Schofield and Willoughby hosted an episode of This Morning at Buckingham Palace.

 In October 2025, it was announced that Multistory Media would take over production of the series beginning in January 2026, as part of a plan to merge ITV Studios Daytime into the label.

+2026–present

+On 5 January 2026, This Morning moved to The H Club Studio alongside its ITV Daytime counterparts.
+The programme relaunched with a new set, remixed theme tune, and updated titles and graphics.